JO1: 2022–2023: Debut on Kōhaku Uta Gassen, Equinox, and first Asian tour

-2024–present: First best album and first world tour
+2024–present: First best album, first world tour, and members' departure

 In January 2024, JO1 released "Your Key" as the opening theme for the anime series Four Knights of the Apocalypse.
 The song was later issued as the group's first Blu-ray single on March 27.
 It debuted at number one on Oricon's music DVD/Blu-ray chart.
 This was followed by the digital releases of "Aqua" and "Happy Unbirthday"; both songs charted on the Billboard Japan Hot 100.
 On May 29, JO1 released their eighth single, Hitchhiker.
 It became their first single to sell over 500,000 copies in its debut week on the Oricon chart and received a triple platinum certification from RIAJ.
 Its lead track, "Love Seeker", earned JO1 their first RIAJ streaming certification and their second Excellent Work Award.

 On July 27 and 28, JO1 held a fan appreciation event titled JAM Thanksgiving: Summer Festival at K-Arena Yokohama.
 From August to September, the group performed at several domestic music festivals for the first time, including Summer Sonic Festival and Rock in Japan.
 Their ninth single, Where Do We Go, was released on October 2 and became their second single to receive triple platinum certification.
 To support the release, JO1 launched the Wherever We Are Tour.
 It began domestically, in four cities in Japan, and continued across six countries in Asia and North America from February to March 2025.
 The tour concluded with a two-day concert at the Tokyo Dome in April.
 In total, the tour attracted 250,000 people.